-Module A-C-CL2

-Semester 2

-Duration of module 1 Semester

-Type of module Core

-How frequently is the module offered Annually

-Admission requirements None - oral exam at application stage to IMX/partner universities

-Transferability of the module to other programmes None

-Level Bachelor

-Responsible professor/ Prof. Dr. Niamh O'Mahony

-Module coordinator Building 17, Room 113, phone 07121/271-3028

-niamh.omahony@reutlingen-university.de

-Lecturers English: Prof. Dr. O'Mahony & seasonal lecturers

-French: Ms. Beroud

-Spanish: Ms. De Nisi

-Italian: Ms. Bassi

-German: Ms. Kronfeld-Hein/Ms. Heim-Cycon

-Polish: N.N.

-Mandarin: Ms. Jia Gu & sessional lecturers

-Portuguese: Ms. Galvao

-Language of instruction Language depending on country in second part of studies.
-The following are currently available: English, French, Spanish, Italian, German, Polish, Mandarin

-Credits (ECTS) 3

-Total work load 90h (30 h contact; 60 h self-study)

-Contact hours per week 2 SWS

-Examination/ Type of assessment Continuous assessment + active participation (50%), one-hour written exam (50%)
+Module A-C-CL2 Semester 2 Duration of module 1 Semester Type of module Core How frequently is the module offered Annually Admission require- ments None - oral exam at application stage to IMX/partner universities Transferability of the module to other programmes None Level Bachelor Responsible profes- sor/Module coordina- tor Prof. Dr. Niamh O'Mahony Building 17, Room 113, phone 07121/271-3028 niamh.omahony@reutlingen-university.de Lecturers English: Mr. Alcock French: Ms. Lecref-Reich Spanish: Ms. Gonzales Bosque Italian: Ms. Bassi German: Ms. Kronfeld-Hein Polish: Ms. Golabek Mandarin: Ms. Gu & sessional lecturers Portuguese: Ms. Galvao Language of instruction Language depending on country in second part of studies.
+The following are currently available: English, French, Spanish, Italian, German, Polish, Mandarin Credits (ECTS) 3 Total work load 90h (30 h contact; 60 h self-study) Contact hours per week 2 SWS Examination/Type of assessment Continuous assessment + active participation (50%), one-hour written exam (50%)

-Weighting of Grade within overall pro- gramme 3/!92 Learning outcomes After successful completion of the module students should have developed the following competencies: Professional competences: ability to talk and write about business topics relevant to their business degree program in the foreign language using appropriate business vocabulary, register and structures.
+Weighting of Grade within overall programme 3/192 Learning outcomes After successful completion of the module students should have developed the following competencies: Professional competences: ability to talk and write about business topics relevant to their business degree program in the foreign language using appropriate business vocabulary, register and structures.
 Understanding of the current business, political and economic environment of the country in which they will spend the second part of their studies.
 Development of an appreciation of the cultural differences between Germany and this country and how these impact on doing business.
 Acquisition of the academic writing skills necessary for the second part of their studies in the foreign country.
 Job application and interview skills in the foreign language.
 Methodological competences: Presentation skills in the target both individual and group.
 Negotiation skills.
 Interview techniques.
 Social competences: Honing of oral and written communication skills, ability to work in groups under time pressure Personal competences: Development of the skill-set necessary to live, work and study in the foreign culture Course-specific contributions to AoL competency goals (CG 1 - 6) CG1: Class lectures are held entirely in the foreign language, taught in small groups and are highly interactive.
 Students build on and expand their business vocabulary, increase their ability to be able to read and understand business texts, develop their oral abilities and improve their writing skills + soft skills in the target language.
 CG2: Ongoing discussion and analysis in class with the students of cultural differences and their impact on the day-to-day interaction with the foreign culture.
-Contents/ Indicative syllabus English Business English: development of Business English vocabulary for degree subjects as well as vocabulary necessary to read relevant business publications; advanced business writing skills.
+Contents/Indicative syllabus English Business English: development of Business English vocabulary for degree subjects as well as vocabulary necessary to read relevant business publications; advanced business writing skills.
 Presentation skills in the target language.
 Preparation of job applications and job interview practice.
 Intercultural Competence Training: Analysis of current economic and business topics related to GB/IRL/USA, Canada.
 Understanding differences between job application documents in Germany and in English-speaking world French